BudjakovDmitry/tech/linux/terminal/commands/less.md

 *less* falls into the class of programs called *pagers*, programs that allow the easy viewing of long text documents in a page-by-page manner.

+We can use options inside less prompt.
+For example, if we want to enable line numbers when *less* is opened, we can type `-N` and press enter.
+If we want to disable nine numbers, we can type `-N` and press enter.

+If we want to "jump" to exactly 50% of the way through the file, we can type `50%`.

 ## Options

 ### -i, --ignore-case